 The Japanese Cultural Show represents and celebrates the Japanese Canadian community’s contributions to the fabric of Steveston.
 PHOTO CREDIT: Steveston Salmon Festival.

 Steveston’s Canada Day celebration is a family-forward event with lots of attractions and activities for children of all ages.
-Younger kids will love Sammy’s Fun Zone in the Community Centre playground area––complete with button making, face painting and more.
-There may even be an appearance from Sammy himself!
+Younger kids will love Sammy’s Fun Zone, complete with button making, face painting, wandering performers and more.
+There may even be an appearance from superstar Sammy himself!

 Sammy the Salmon in Steveston on Canada day